aave/aave-v3-core/Certora/certora/Verification_Report.md

 * [`ReserveConfiguration.sol`](https://github.com/aave/aave-v3-core/blob/master/contracts/protocol/libraries/configuration/ReserveConfiguration.sol) ([`Verification Results`](https://vaas-stg.certora.com/output/23658/633d0d7547a80788d266/?anonymousKey=83401dd8a786839159d64343adb7c70dd22c9c6c))
 * [`UserConfiguration.sol`](https://github.com/aave/aave-v3-core/blob/master/contracts/protocol/libraries/configuration/UserConfiguration.sol) ([`Verification Results`](https://vaas-stg.certora.com/output/23658/6b970f07251caed97b46/?anonymousKey=eec671384cee54c5a44fc278db2a489cb6fc1ddd))

-And partial verificaiton of:
+And partial verification of:
 * [`Pool.sol`](https://github.com/aave/aave-v3-core/blob/master/contracts/protocol/pool/Pool.sol)

 The Certora Prover proved the implementation of the protocol is correct with respect to formal specifications written by the the Certora team.
 The team also performed a manual audit of these contracts.

 The specification program was modularized to optimize coverage.
 First, the tokenization contracts were found to uphold to the same properties the [Aave V2](https://hackmd.io/TYI3fetcQgmkAZF_ENSErA) tokenization did, as well as additional properties.
 On the main Pool contract, the focus of the verification was the protocol's storage of its reserves data, their classification to EModes - a new feature of the V3 protocol - and its compatibility with the user's action.
 This was done by modularly checking the userConfiguration and reservesConfiguration libraries first.